HFAnalyticsLab/MHSDS-cleaning-pipeline/README.md

 ## Acknowledgments

-We would like to aknowledge our colleagues in the Leeds and Liverpool CCGs who helped produce this cleaning and processing pipeline.
+We would like to acknowledge our colleagues in the Leeds and Liverpool CCGs who helped produce this cleaning and processing pipeline.